Getting the first savings account

 Our salary account is in Kashikorn Bank (short KBank).
 My HR asked me to go to the bank to open an account.
 I didn’t got the Work Permit just yet!
 So she printed a copy of my contract and I went with that.

 Upon entering the bank I asked for a serial token, told I want to open a new account.
 The person appointed there, wanted to see my papers without even giving me a token.
 I handed over my contract, she was confused.
-She went to the back with my passport and contract paper, came with the manager (I guess)!
+She went to the back with my passport and contract paper, came with the manager I guess!
 The manager just couldn’t refuse on my face.
-So he asked for the original contract and told I’d need ฿10,000 (~US$315) deposit to open the account.
+So he asked for the original contract and told I’d need 10,000 (~US $330) Bath deposit to open the account.

 I went back to office and told HR the story.
 She replied, okay I’ll take you tomorrow.

-Later I got two more savings account with different banks when I got the Work Permit.
-It was smooth experience!
+Later I got two more savings account on different banks when I got the Work Permit.
+All was smooth experience!

 Getting my first loan

 After getting my Thai driving license, I planned to get a bike.
 Initially I thought to get a 2nd hand one.
 I started looking on Facebook and other marketplaces.
-But the problem I began to understand that I’d have to pay full amount in Cash, which I don't have!
+But the problem I began to understand that I’d have to pay full amount in Cash.
+I don’t have that much cash with me.

 Changed my plan to get a new one with financing.
 I saw some ads on Facebook about zero down payment financing for bikes.
 The interest rate was also quite good (Actually almost half of what I’d get in Bangladesh)!
 I started poking some shop owners about requirements and everything.